edbarbier/parsa-hugo/exampleSite/content/Charming-Evening-Field.8.md

 - " indian"

 ---
-# Stuffed tomato with gravy

 This is my first Indian recipe in the process of migration to this new website.
 I just want to say that curry is not really a thing in India.
 Any dish with gravy to it we call it jhol as in any dish with gravy or not dry (sukhi is dry in hindi) ;) So it's not that Indians have a curry masala, gravies are made of different spices like any other dish would be.

 **Ingredients**

 \- 2.5 Medium size tomato